mittinatten/freesasa/doc/doxy_main.md

     $ freesasa --radius-from-occupancy 3wbm.pdb

-This option allows the user to first use either of the options `--print-as-B-values` or `--B-value-file` to write generate a PDB file with the radii used in the calculation, modify the radii of individual atoms in that file, and the recalculate the SASA with these modified radii.
+This option allows the user to first use the option `--format=pdb` (see @ref CLI-PDB) to write generate a PDB file with the radii used in the calculation, modify the radii of individual atoms in that file, and the recalculate the SASA with these modified radii.

 @section Output Output formats

-In addition to the standard output format above FreeSASA can export the results as @ref CLI-JSON, @ref CLI-XML, @ref CLI-PDB and @ref CLI-RSA.
+In addition to the standard output format above FreeSASA can export the results as @ref CLI-JSON, @ref CLI-XML, @ref CLI-PDB, @ref CLI-RSA, @ref CLI-RES and @ref CLI-SEQ using the option `--format`.
 The level of detail of JSON and XML output can be controlled with the option `--output-depth=<depth>` which takes the values `atom`, `residue`, `chain` and `structure`.
 If `atom` is chosen, SASA values are shown for all levels of the structure, including individual atoms.
 With `chain`, only structure and chain SASA values are printed (this is the default).

 The output can include relative SASA values for each residues.
 To calculate these a reference SASA value is needed, calculated using the